CH$_3$OH and HCN in Interstellar Comet 3I/ATLAS Mapped with the ALMA Atacama Compact Array: Distinct Outgassing Behaviors and a Remarkably High CH$_3$OH/HCN Production Rate Ratio: Fourier Domain Modeling

 \subsection{Determination of CH$_3$OH Production Mechanisms}

 We then returned to the high resolution spectra to test for coma production of CH$_3$OH while adopting \tkin{} = 49 K. The density of coma parent molecules peaks at the nucleus before falling off exponentially with increasing nucleocentric distance owing to adiabatic expansion and photolysis.
 To adequately sample the often asymmetric (and nonlinear) uncertainties on $L_p$ we followed the methods of \cite{Cordiner2023}, generating the $\chi^2$ surface for the 1D and 3D models as a function of $L_p$.
 We iterated over a range of $L_p$ values, performing least-squares fitting where the production rate and expansion speed were allowed to vary while holding all other parameters fixed.
 We recorded the $\chi^2$ statistic of the optimal SUBLIME models (calculated as the goodness of fit for the observed vs.\ model visibilities) found for each fixed $L_p$ value.
 We then examined the $\Delta\chi^2$ curve generated using cubic spline interpolation between each value of $L_p$, where $\Delta\chi^2(L_p) = \chi^2(L_p) - \chi^2_{min}$.
-We obtained the 1$\sigma$ and 2.6$\sigma$ uncertainties from the values for $\Delta\chi^2$ = 1 (68\% confidence) and 6.63 (99\% confidence) thresholds.
+This procedure is described in \cite{Avni1976}, where the increment in $\chi^2$ about $\chi^2_{min}$ corresponding to a given confidence interval depends only on the number of parameters being simultaneously estimated (not the number of parameters in the fitting function) and is independent of the value of $\chi^2_{min}$ itself.
+In our case, the value of $L_p$ is the sole parameter being estimated, so we obtained the 1$\sigma$ and 2.6$\sigma$ uncertainties from the values for $\Delta\chi^2$ = 1 (68\% confidence) and 6.63 (99\% confidence) thresholds.
 Our $\Delta\chi^2$ curves are shown in Figure~\ref{fig:ch3oh-models}, and indicate that at 99\% confidence there was a source of coma production of CH$_3$OH at $L_p>258$ km.
 The best-fit $Q$(CH$_3$OH) and $L_p$ are in good agreement between the 1D and 3D models and are tabulated in Table~\ref{tab:kinematics}.
-Both models give a consistent overall picture of the CH$_3$OH outgassing geometry in 3I.
-A model-data comparison of the visibility amplitudes as a function of baseline for the 3D parent and best-fit daughter models is given in Figure~\ref{fig:ch3oh-vis}.